 USIM card related events: USIM opens or closes context,

-UE (with a particular USIM): changes location (cell ID, CGI), USIM changes a network type (e.g. RAT for GERAN, UTRAN, E-UTRAN, NG RAN…), change of on-the-air frequency band, traffic consumption events (essentially UE session monitoring), periodic monitoring of signalling quality parameters (e.g. RSRP, RSRQ, RSSI, etc.) and alarms when they degrade below levels identified by the DSO
+UE (with a particular USIM): changes location at the cell level, etc., USIM changes a network type (e.g. RAT for GERAN, UTRAN, E-UTRAN, NG RAN…), change of on-the-air frequency band, traffic consumption events (essentially UE session monitoring), periodic monitoring of signalling quality parameters and alarms when they degrade below levels identified by the DSO

-Network events affecting service for a UE (with a particular USIM): an alarm for failure of network infrastructure (e.g. UPF, PGW, etc.) affecting UEs in a particular area
+Network events affecting service for a UE (with a particular USIM): an alarm for failure of network infrastructure functions affecting UEs in a particular area

 Editor’s Note: Further potential new requirements to support the use case may be identified.